trevorpogue/sections/README.rst

     assert books['LOTR'].name == 'LOTR'
     assert books['Harry Potter'].name == 'Harry Potter'

-Names are optional, and by default, children will be given integer values corresponding to indices in an array, while a root has a default keyvalue of ``sections.SectionNone``:
+Names are optional, and by default, children names will be assigned as integer values corresponding to indices in an array, while a root has a default keyvalue of ``sections.SectionNone``:

 .. code-block:: python